syncfusion-content/javascript-docs/js/Schedule/Localization.md

 * The following table contains the Key values and its corresponding localized String values for en-US culture.
 Therefore, to apply your localization/culture to the schedule control, change the “value (string value)” against the “each Key”.

-Table 2 : List of keys and string values

 <table>
 <tr>
 <td>